12 Sep All of Our Mistakes Are Never Forgotten

 “I just pray to the Lord above that it doesn’t come down from the mountain before we leave…”

-I hoped that I’d never have to write these words, but it moved.
+I hoped that I’d never have to type these words, but it moved.
 Drake and I woke up this morning and checked out our window like we’ve been doing the past few days.
 When I asked him if it was still there, he was silent.
 I called his name again, but he refused to answer.
 I took it upon myself to investigate and walked over to the window.
 I can still picture it just as vividly as I did this morning.
 It hadn’t moved a tremendous amount, but it was almost halfway down the mountain now.

 I let out a deep breath, my body beginning to shake again.
-I asked Drake how long it would take for the shape to get to us, but he just shook his head.
+I asked Drake how long it would take for The Shape to get to us, but he just shook his head.

 Drake and I spent today at the expedition site.
 We didn’t want anyone to notice how nervous we had gotten, so we did our best to hide our fear.
 It must have worked, considering that no one gave us any questioning glares.
 While everyone hovered around the screen for the ROV, the two of us sat at our table and whispered to each other.
 Drake feared that when we were returned to base, the figure would’ve moved even closer.
 I did my best to keep my calm, thinking that one of us needed to keep a level head.
 I told him not to try and worry about it too much.
 Neither of us wanted to work ourselves into a panic.

 When we returned to the base, it hadn’t moved all day.
 The two of us exchanged a glance of relief.
 That night, everyone gathered around the television to watch another movie.
-While everyone else had their eyes glued to the screen, Drake and I would occasionally look out the window to see if the shape had moved.
+While everyone else had their eyes glued to the screen, Drake and I would occasionally look out the window to see if The Shape had moved.
 By the time the movie ended, neither of us could remember what exactly happened in it.
-When we weren’t looking out the window, we were thinking about what we would have to do if The Shape got too close.
+When we weren’t looking out the window, we were thinking about what we would do if The Shape got too close.
 The entire time, I kept reminding myself not to overthink it and to take breaks if necessary.
 A stressed mind yields no good solutions.

 I just glanced over and noticed that he has a cross grasped tightly in his hand.
 I’m not going to say anything.
 I’ve never been someone to judge anyone based on religion, politics, or anything of that sort.
 Although I’ve never been religious, a voice in the back of my head is telling me that an occasional prayer wouldn’t do me any harm right now.